 Teaching civics and citizenship: a parliamentary approach

-This 2 hour TQI and NESA accredited interactive workshop is aligned to the Australian Curriculum and is suitable for primary and secondary teachers across Australia.
+This 2 hour TQI accredited interactive workshop is aligned to the Australian Curriculum and is suitable for primary and secondary teachers across Australia.

 This program addresses the following AITSL standards for proficient teachers: